-Significant ancient civilizations, religions, and cultures in Europe Paleolithic societies in Spain and France, Celtic civilizations in northern Europe, Neolithic to Bronze Age sites in Eastern Europe; Minoan and Mycenaean civilizations in Greece, ancient Athens and Sparta, Etruscan civilization in Italy, ancient Rome: the Roman Republic and the Roman Empire
+Significant ancient societies, religions, and cultures in Europe Paleolithic societies in Spain and France, Celtic societies in northern Europe, Neolithic to Bronze Age sites in Eastern Europe; Minoan and Mycenaean societies in Greece, ancient Athens and Sparta, Etruscan society in Italy, the Roman Republic and the Roman Empire in Europe, the Islamic Empire on the Iberian Peninsula

 Physical and political geography of Europe

 On a physical map of the world, use cardinal directions, map scales, key/legend, and title to locate Europe.
-Use topographic, landform, population, and climate maps of Europe to locate important physical features (e.g. the Atlantic Ocean, Arctic Ocean, Norwegian Sea, and Barents Sea; Lake Baikal, the Volga, Danube, Ural, Rhine, Elbe, Seine, Po, and Thames Rivers; the Alps, Pyrenees, and Balkan Mountains) and characteristics of the region.
+Locate important physical features (e.g. the Atlantic Ocean, Arctic Ocean, Norwegian Sea, and Barents Sea; Lake Baikal, the Volga, Danube, Ural, Rhine, Elbe, Seine, Po, and Thames Rivers; the Alps, Pyrenees, and Balkan Mountains).
+Use other kinds of maps (e.g., landform, population, climate) to determine important characteristics of this region.

-On a political map of the world, locate the current countries and major cities of the region.
-Locate the absolute and relative location of countries that make up the region.
+On a political map of the region, demonstrate map reading skills to distinguish countries, capitals, and other cities and to describe their absolute location (using latitude and longitude coordinates) and relative location (relationship to other countries, cities, or bodies of water); use knowledge of maps to complement information gained from text about a city, country or region.

-Explain how major physical characteristics, climate and natural resources in this region have influenced settlement and the economies of the countries.
+Explain how absolute and relative locations, major physical characteristics, climate and natural resources in this region have influenced settlement patterns, population size, and economies of the countries.

-Compare historical maps of the world created by Europeans with those from Asian cultures, and explain what the differences between them reveal about the respective views of the world.

 Identify what time zones are, when and how the precise measurement of longitude was scientifically and historically determined, the function and location of the International Date Line, and the function of the Royal Observatory in Greenwich, England, and give examples of differences in time in countries in different parts of the world.

 For example, note that Russia has 11 time zones.

-Select a country in the region; research and report on a current issue in that country related to cultural, religious, social, political, economic, or environmental conditions; use primary and secondary sources such as geographic and demographic databases, news articles, editorials, photographs, videos, maps, or artifacts to add interest, illustrate ideas, and support arguments.

-Ancient and Classical Greece
+Ancient and Classical Greece, c.
+1200-300 BCE

-Supporting Question: Was Athens truly a democratic society?
+Supporting Question: How does the democracy of Athens compare to the democracies of today?